Deep learning of quantum entanglement from incomplete measurements: Results

 As mentioned previously, the mutual information can be generalized to the systems of more than two qubits.
 To show that we can also generalize the DNN-based approach to larger quantum systems, we apply our method to a three-qubit system.
 In such a system the mutual information matrix has three independent entries $\mathcal{I}\equiv\{\mathcal{I}_{AB},\mathcal{I}_{AC},\mathcal{I}_{BC}\}$, with subscripts referring to the three different ways of partition.
-To estimate all three numbers $\mathcal{I}$ simultaneously, we have to perform a full tomographic measurement on each qubit, which leave us with $6^3 = 216$ projections.
+To determine all three numbers $\mathcal{I}$ simultaneously, we have to perform a full tomographic measurement on each qubit, which leave us with $6^3 = 216$ projections.
 Following the procedure introduced for the two-qubit case, we built measurement-specific DNNs, each mapping measurement data to the three-component vector $\mathcal{I}$.
-Deep layers have the same structure as for estimation of mutual information in the two-qubit case.
-Final results are shown in the Fig. \ref{fig:maeAll}~c.
-The MAE of $\mathcal{I}$ is averaged over randomly generated quantum states.
-DNNs estimates are on average akin to the MaxLik ones in the regime close to the complete data.
-However, with only about third of all projections, measurement-specific DNNs estimate the full mutual information matrix on average with five times smaller error than the MaxLik.
+Deep layers have the same structure as for quantification of mutual information in the two-qubit case.
+Final results are shown in the Fig. \ref{fig:maeAll}(C).
+The MAE of $\mathcal{I}$ is averaged over its three independent elements and over randomly generated quantum states.
+DNNs predictions are on average akin to the MaxLik ones in the regime close to the complete data.
+However, with only about third of all projections, measurement-specific DNNs predict the full mutual information matrix on average with five times smaller error than the MaxLik.

+Our approach needs modest computational resources.
+Particularly, the 2-qubit and 3-qubit measurement-specific networks (for 1/4 of all Pauli projectors compared to the complete measurement) have approximately 37 thousand and 42 thousand parameters, respectively.
+The optimal performance of networks for 3 qubits does not require substantially more parameters than for 2-qubit networks.
+We further verified this optimistic scaling by training 4-qubit and 5-qubit measurement-specific networks (for 1/4 of all possible Pauli projectors in each case).
+These networks require 69 thousand and 231 thousand parameters, respectively, and outperform the MaxLik even more than 2-qubit and 3-qubit networks, see Table~\ref{tab:results}.
+Namely, the measurement specific networks reach 2.2, 3.0, 3.8, and 4.3 times lower MAE of mutual information matrix than the MaxLik for 2, 3, 4, and 5 qubits, respectively.
+Based on this finding, we expect that by keeping constant the ratio of the MaxLik accuracy and the DNN accuracy the required fraction of the projectors with respect to the full tomography will decrease.